-- 20.1 Compassionate Leave is provided for in the NES, as amended from time to time. - 20.2 An employee is entitled to 2 days of compassionate leave, with pay, when a member of the employee's immediate family, or a member of the employee's household: - (a) contracts or develops a personal illness that poses a serious threat to his or her life; or - (b) sustains a personal injury that poses a serious threat to his or her life; or - (c) dies.

-Taking Compassionate Leave

-- 20.3 An employee may take compassionate leave for a particular permissible occasion as: - (a) a single continuous 2 day period; or - (b) 2 separate periods of 1 day each; or - (c) any separate periods to which the employee and Delta Electricity agree.

-Payment for Compassionate Leave

-20.4 If an employee takes a period of compassionate leave, the employer must pay the employee at the employee's full rate of pay for the employee's ordinary hours of work in the period.
+Employment Standards 20.1 Compassionate Leave is provided for in the NES, as amended from time to time.
+20.2 An employee is entitled to 2 days of compassionate leave, with pay, when a member of the employee's immediate family, or a member of the employee's household: (a) contracts or develops a personal illness that poses a serious threat to his or her life; or (b) sustains a personal injury that poses a serious threat to his or her life; or (c) dies.
+Taking Compassionate Leave 20.3 An employee may take compassionate leave for a particular permissible occasion as: Leave (a) a single continuous 2 day period; or (b) 2 separate periods of 1 day each; or (c) any separate periods to which the employee and Delta Electricity agree.
+Payment for Compassionate Leave 20.4 If an employee takes a period of compassionate leave, the employer must pay the employee at the employee's full rate of pay for the employee's ordinary hours of work in the period.
+Notification 20.5 An employee is responsible for notifying Delta Electricity as soon as practicable of the intention to take Compassionate Leave and will, if required, provide satisfactory evidence of the illness, injury or death.